netscaler/netscaler-k8s-ingress-controller/docs/deployment-topologies.md

 Service of type `LoadBalancer` in Kubernetes enables you to directly expose services to the outside world without using an ingress resource.
 It’s generally made available only by cloud providers, who spin up their own native cloud load balancers and assign an external IP address through which the service is accessed.
 This helps you to deploy microservices easily and expose them outside the Kubernetes cluster.

 By default, in a bare metal Kubernetes cluster, service of type `LoadBalancer` simply exposes `NodePorts` for the service.
-And, tt does not configure external load balancers.
+And, it does not configure external load balancers.

 The Citrix ingress controller supports the services of type `LoadBalancer`.
 You can create a service of type `LoadBalancer` and expose it using the ingress Citrix ADC in Tier-1.
 The ingress Citrix ADC provisions a load balancer for the service and an external IP address is assigned to the service.
 The Citrix ingress controller allocates the IP address using the [Citrix IPAM controller](crds/vip.md).